Joe-Collins-1986/BitWise-DRF/README.md

 - owner\_\_followed\_\_owner\_\_profile: Filter profiles based on users who are following a specific profile.
 - owner\_\_languages\_\_language: Filter profiles based on the languages known by the profile owner.

-By utilizing the ProfileList view, users can efficiently list and filter profiles based on different criteria.
+This view can be used to list and filter profiles based on different criteria.

 ### ProfileDetail